 Towards the end of August, Jasleen Kaur an AAP activist from Delhi wanted easy fame and was exposed by me.
 Her fame was over even before it started.
 This incident shook the confidence of all males in India and both Jasleen and Saravjeet became answerable to the society.
 That led to another grievous incident in a Bangalore Volvo bus that resulted in her serious injury.

-It was in the end of October, WCD ministry was once again exposed to the world as it was proved that child development was least priority for them.
-It was strengthened towards the end of the year when the ministry started war against kids, this time by passing Juvenile Justice Bill.
-Even though many politicians opposed the move in the parliament, in the end the lynch mob was successful.
+It was at the end of October, WCD ministry was once again exposed to the world as it was proved that child development was the least priority for them.
+It was strengthened towards the end of the year when the ministry started a war against kids, this time by passing Juvenile Justice Bill.
+Even though many politicians opposed the move in the parliament, in the end, the lynch mob was successful.
 We realized The Need for Men’s Rights.

 In November began with the co-producer of India’s Daughter spilling the bins that India’s daughter was a scripted movie that was exposed when the movie was released.

 19th November, was International Men’s Day (IMD) celebrated in different parts of the country when Hridaya NFH launched a book titled “Purush” written by Dr. Partha Chattopadhya.
 On IMD Indiatimes started a campaign #LawsAgainstMen that was withdrawn after a feminist protest as Indiatimes could not justify their claims.